SarunasJ-gif/Visitation-display-board-to-a-specialist/README.md

 1. Create a new visitation:
 - Endpoint: `POST /client/board/{specialistId}`
 - Description: the endpoint is intended for the customer to create a new appointment with a specialist whose id (specialistId) is specified.
 The visit number and time are generated.
-No need to authenticate.
+No authentication required.

 - Response: Status: 200 OK